antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 Copyright (c) 2022 Antmicro

-A test suite and an example SoC used for testing and benchmarking Wishbone Registered Feedback Bus Cycles implementation in LiteX.
+A test suite and an example SoC used for testing and benchmarking the Wishbone Registered Feedback Bus Cycles implementation in LiteX.

-## Preparing environment
+## Environment preparation

-This project requires RISC-V GCC toolchain installed and available in $PATH for building benchmark application.
+This project requires the RISC-V GCC toolchain to be installed and available in the $PATH for building benchmark applications.

-To install test suite and benchmark SoC generator dependencies, use these commands:
+To install the test suite and the benchmark SoC generator dependencies, use the following commands:
 ```
 # apt install verilator gtkwave libevent-dev libjson-c-dev
 $ hw/deps/litex/litex_setup.py --init --update